Trade Forex Trading

 Total = $ 0 you have just lost your forex account balance

-It's hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
-This is one of leverage rules not to trade with more than 1:5 leverage.
+It is henceforth better to use less leverage so that to minimize the risks involved.
+The higher the leverage ratio used the greater the risks.
+This is one of the leverage guide-lines not to trade with more than 1:5 leverage option.

-In leverage rules: It's always advisable to stay below 1:10 which is still high, most professional money managers use 1:2 meaning they trade only 2 lots for every $100,000 in their trading account.
+In trading leverage guide-lines: It is advisable to keep below 1:10 leverage ratio which's also still high, most professional money managers use 1:2 meaning they trade only two lots for every $100,000 dollars in their account.